universalvishwa/ansible-molecule-testing/README.md

     - Rule overrides for `.yamllint` and `.ansible-lint` can be included in the root path of the role.
 7. Continuous integration (CI) Molecule testing with GitHub Actions
 - Generally CI testing actions are set to trigger during *push* and *pull request* to the main branches.
+- A build strategy/matrix can be used to run Molecule test on multiple OS platforms.

 #### Follow up:
 - [Ansible lint for Github Actions](https://ansible-lint.readthedocs.io/en/latest/usage.html#ci-cd)